Nuclei-Software/NMSIS/NMSIS/doc/source/dsp/overview.rst

 Preprocessor Macros
 -------------------

-Each library project have different preprocessor macros.
+Each library project have different pre-processor macros controlled via CMakeLists.txt.

-RISCV_MATH_MATRIX_CHECK:
-  Define macro RISCV_MATH_MATRIX_CHECK for checking on the input and output sizes of matrices

-RISCV_MATH_ROUNDING:
-  Define macro RISCV_MATH_ROUNDING for rounding on support functions

-RISCV_MATH_LOOPUNROLL:
-  Define macro RISCV_MATH_LOOPUNROLL to enable manual loop unrolling in DSP functions
+This library is only built for little endian targets.